-Welcome from the Executive Vice President for Academic Affairs and Provost - Fall 2015
+Welcome from the Executive Vice President for Academic Affairs and Provost - Spring 2016

-During the past two years, much of our hiring was linked to our Transdisciplinary Areas of Excellence (TAEs)—five themes that address important scientific, social, technological, cultural, and policy questions that can best be answered by teams of faculty from multiple disciplines (http://www.binghamton.edu/tae/).
+Much of our recruitment has been linked to our Transdisciplinary Areas of Excellence (TAEs)—five themes that address important scientific, social, technological, cultural, and policy questions that can best be answered by teams of faculty from multiple disciplines (http://www.binghamton.edu/tae/).
 With almost 150 Binghamton faculty associated with one of the TAEs, we are creating intellectual communities that offer rich possibilities for collaboration, establishing a bold new approach to inquiry, and shaping the future of research on our campus.

 From its earliest days, Binghamton developed an outstanding reputation for excellence in the liberal arts and sciences.
 That tradition is maintained by our largest school, Harpur College of Arts and Sciences, which offers undergraduates a liberal arts education that prepares them for success in graduate and professional schools and a wide range of careers in medicine, education, science, business, finance, law, and public service.
 During the past forty years, we have added a wide range of highly regarded professional schools—the Decker School of Nursing, the College of Community and Public Affairs, the Graduate School of Education, the School of Management, and the Thomas J. Watson School of Engineering and Applied Sciences—that prepare students for lives as successful professionals.
 A seventh school—our School of Pharmacy and Pharmaceutical Sciences—will welcome its inaugural class in August 2017.